* Position: Latitude 52.20 Longitude 0.32

 For more information about this and other weather stations in the UK, see the Met office, Climatological Observers link and Weather underground on my links page.

-Photo is the Met1 Stevenson screen which houses the thermometers and sensors.
+Photo is the Met1 Stevenson screen which houses the thermometers, sensors and Tinytag TV-4505.

 To contact me about my weather station, please send me an email to: firstname.lastname@example.org